rinartha/textMiningFinalProject/README.md

 # textMiningFinalProject

-Tommy (text to predict and summary) AI
+Tommy CAI
+(Text tO predict and suMMarY Conversational Artificial Intelligence) News Classification and Prediction Using Double Pre-trained Roberta Model With Text-to-speech Feature

 Some files cannot be stored in this repository
 1. cnn dataset (that can be found in https://www.kaggle.com/datasets/hadasu92/cnn-articles-after-basic-cleaning)